How to Recruit and Retain Volunteers, Even When You’re Uncertain of Success

 Enjoying deep volunteer engagement and commitment isn’t magic!
 It takes a smart strategy.

-VolunteerPro has a FREE mini-course that explains what it takes to be an “architect of experience” and realize success for your volunteer team.
+VolunteerPro has a FREE mini-course in our Volunteer Management Academy library that explains what it takes to be an “architect of experience” and realize success for your volunteer team.
 In this short lesson, I share how to harness the science of trust for better supervision and deepen connections with volunteers through purposeful strategy.